What is DataCamp Certification?

 Validity of the certification process is primarily guaranteed by evidence of content validity.
 That is, we rely on a panel of industry experts outside of DataCamp who provide judgments on whether the content of the certification accurately captures the domain(s) and/or competencies being assessed in the certification process.

 Reliability of the certification exams is quantified and monitored through traditional metrics such as split-half reliability and test-retest reliability.
-For the certification case study, we track inter-rater reliability to ascertain our graders are using the grading rubric in a reliable way.
+For the certification practical exam, we track inter-rater reliability to ascertain our graders are using the grading rubric in a reliable way.

 How does DataCamp determine passing scores for certification exams?